 Mega Drive/Genesis emulation is nothing new on the Dreamcast.
 Sega had released an official emulator (of sorts) called Sega Smash Pack which was only launched in the US.
 It only includes some games from the Mega Drive.

-The European version of the Megadrive emulator has never been officially released.
+The European version of the Mega Drive emulator was never officially released.
 There was never a solid plan to release it.
 However, a magazine briefly mentioned it.

-As Sega announced the end of production of the Dreamcast and many staff left, the MD emulator was placed on a special disc.
-There were 2 other projects from David Harvey.
-Everything was related to the Dream On Demo Disk system.
+As Sega announced the end of the Dreamcast production and many staff members were leaving, the MD emulator was placed on a special souvenir disc.
+Everything was linked to the Dream On system (European demo disk).

 You can download it below:

 Feel free to look at " other canceled games " that I found.
 For the most curious of you, I have created a " list of all unreleased from theDdreamcast ".

 Similar prototypes (Unreleased): Agartha (DC) - Emulateur officiel Megadrive (DC) - Castlevania Resurrection (DC) - Half Life (DC) - Dalforce XOP (DC) - Flinstone (DC) - 4 x 4 Evolution PAL (DC) - Ring : L'Anneau des Nibelungen (DC) - Ecco 2 (DC) - Kyskrew (DC) - Propeller Arena (DC) - Geist Force (DC) -Scud Race Tech Demo Dreamcast - Shenmue 2 US (DC) - The Red Star (XBOX) - Heaven's Drive ( version japonaise de Burnout 1) pour PS2 - Jekyll and Hyde (DC) - The Grinch Jap (DC) - Worms Pinball (DC)